rayanaradha/Draggable-web-component/README.md

 This project includes a sample draggable web-component using LitElement with JavaScript.

-To run the dev server and open the project in a new browser tab:
+To serve the site locally, run:

 ```bash
 npm run serve